bitfield/script/README.md

 If you've dealt with files in Go before, you'll know that you need to _close_ the file once you've finished with it.
 Otherwise, the program will retain what's called a _file handle_ (the kernel data structure which represents an open file).
 There is a limit to the total number of open file handles for a given program, and for the system as a whole, so a program which leaks file handles will eventually crash, and will waste resources in the meantime.

+Files aren't the only things which need to be closed after reading: so do network connections, HTTP response bodies, and so on.

 How does `script` handle this?
 Simple.
-Any operation which completely reads the data from a pipe (such as `Match()` or `String()`) also closes the pipe by calling `p.Close()`.
-This closes the original data source that was used to create the pipe.
+The data source associated with a pipe will be automatically closed once it is read completely.
+Therefore, calling any sink method which reads the pipe to completion (such as `String()`) will close its data source.
+The only case in which you need to call `Close()` on a pipe is when you don't read from it, or you don't read it to completion.

 If the pipe was created from something that doesn't need to be closed, such as a string, then calling `Close()` simply does nothing.

-TL;DR you don't need to worry about closing pipes; `script` will do it for you.
+This is implemented using a type called `ReadAutoCloser`, which takes an `io.Reader` and wraps it so that:

+1. it is always safe to close (if it's not a closable resource, it will be wrapped in an `ioutil.NopCloser` to make it one), and
+2. it is closed automatically once read to completion (specifically, once the `Read()` call on it returns `io.EOF`).

+_It is your responsibility to close a pipe if you do not read it to completion_.

 ## Sources, filters, and sinks

-So `script` provides three types of pipe operations:
+`script` provides three types of pipe operations: sources, filters, and sinks.

 1. _Sources_ create pipes from input in some way (for example, `File()` opens a file).
 2. _Filters_ read from a pipe and filter the data in some way (for example `Match()` passes on only lines which contain a given string).